 Nirvana’s Nevermind is an undeniably important album, not just for its impact on music history, but for me personally.
 You see, I’m a finicky music fan; prone to turning my back on bands as my tastes evolve with age and exposure to different sounds.
 Despite that, Nevermind has never left my collection since I first purchased it from BMG in 1991 at the age of 14.
 When I was into metal and hardcore punk during my teen years, I could appreciate Nevermind on that level.
 When I got into garage rock and psychedelic music in my early-twenties, I could listen to Nevermind on that level.
 When I stopped caring about genre or style, and started paying more attention to songwriting and performance, Nevermind still worked for me.

 Twenty years later, the record’s success is still an anomaly in the industry.
 After all, it bears no resemblance to the calculated and callous corporate music that almost always dominates sales charts.
-This was a record with a song called “Territorial Pissings”.
+This was a record with a song called “Territorial Pissings.”
 A record including the lyric “God is gay” (“Stay Away”).
 A record whose inner sleeve featured the singer giving the finger to the camera.
 A record whose front cover featured – gasp – a penis (something I’d like to see a popular artist try to get away with in 2011).
-There have been theories speculating why the album did so well; usually something about it being the “antidote to hair metal bands”, or “Kurt Cobain connecting with the pain and angst suburban teenagers were feeling”.
-That’s not it at all.
+There are theories on why the album did so well; usually something about it being the “antidote to hair metal bands”, or “Kurt Cobain connecting with the pain and angst suburban teenagers were feeling”.
+That’s not it though.
 All styles of music recede into the shadows after a few years in the spotlight, and hair metal would have done the same.
-As for the angst theory, if angst sold albums, Black Flag would be wealthier than Warren Buffett.
+As for the angst theory, if angst sold albums, Black Flag would be Warren Buffett.
 No, Nevermind was a success because it took all the great ideas that had been accumulating in underground music for the previous quarter century and presented them in a tuneful way.
 Oh, and it had major label backing.
 After all, promotion takes a lot of money, and no indie label out there could afford to give their records the kind of push that DGC gave Nevermind.
 The $65,000 recording budget alone was more than most alternative bands were given for recording, advertising, touring, and videos combined.